On nonlinear Markov processes in the sense of McKean

 \section{Introduction}

 In this work we study nonlinear Markov processes in the sense of McKean's seminal work \cite{McKean1-classical}.
-We suggest a modified definition of such processes (see Definition \ref{def:NL-Markov-process} below) and present as well as analyze several classes of examples which, to the best of our knowledge, have not been considered in the context of nonlinear Markov processes in the literature before.
-In particular, these include nonlinear Markov processes associated with the classical porous media equation, in all spatial dimensions $d \geq 1$, with the Barenblatt solutions as its one-dimensional time marginal densities, and variants thereof with more general diffusivity functions and additional drift part of transport type.
+We suggest a modified definition of such processes (see Definition \ref{def:NL-Markov-process} below), derive sufficient criteria for their construction, and present as well as analyze several classes of examples.
+These include nonlinear Markov processes associated with the classical porous media equation in all spatial dimensions $d \geq 1$, with their Barenblatt solutions as one-dimensional time marginal densities, and variants thereof with more general diffusivity functions and additional drift of transport type.

-\textbf{Linear situation.} Let us briefly recall how the theory of classical linear Markov processes is linked to stochastic differential equations (SDEs) and linear parabolic Fokker--Planck--Kolmogorov equations (FPKEs).
+\textbf{1.1 Linear situation.} Let us briefly recall how the theory of classical "linear" Markov processes is linked to stochastic differential equations (SDEs) and linear parabolic Fokker--Planck--Kolmogorov equations (FPKEs).
 If